Max Ventures and Industries

 Max Ventures and Industries Limited is an Indian public company of Max Group, headquartered in New Delhi, India.
-It is the holding company for the group's real estate business, Max Estates; packaging business, Max Speciality Films; and the educational arm, Max Learning.
-The company sold a 49% stake of the speciality film business to Toppan Printing, a global printing company headquartered in Tokyo, Japan.
+It is the holding company for the group's real estate business, Max Estates.

 Subsidiaries

 Max Estates

 Max Estates is a wholly owned subsidiary of Max Ventures and Industries, which is involved in the construction and leasing of commercial and residential projects.
 As of May 2020, it has completed three projects: Max Towers, an office complex in Noida, 222 Rajpur, a residential colony in Dehradun, and Max House, a commercial space in New Delhi.

-Max Speciality Films

-Max Speciality Films is a joint venture with the Japan-based Toppan Printing.
-The company is involved in packaging films business, supplying its BoPP films to FMCG companies in India for use in food, clinical products.